maxxiimo/the-front-end-manifesto/chp13-embellishments.md

       .container
         .process
           %h2 Our Process
-          %p We bring together great design and great code to make mobile and Web applications work and look amazing across any device no matter how big or small.
+          %p We bring together great design and great code...
         .discovery
           %h3 1.
 Discovery
-          %p Through discovery we get to know you, your company, project, market, target audience, goals, key business requirements, and so forth.
-We come to an understanding, a plan, and an agreement.
-From discovery we get to work!
+          %p Through discovery we get to know you, your company...
         .development
           %h3 2.
 Development
-          %p We believe in an iterative approach, where all stakeholders are involved in producing your project&ndash;from start to finish and in a manner that makes sense.
-We like to deploy often and frequently, iteratively, and with the goal of reaching perfection.
+          %p We believe in an iterative approach, where all...
         .repeat
           %h3 3.
 Repeat
-          %p The discovery process never ends, but rather continuously feeds into the development of your application.
-We value feedback.
+          %p The discovery process never ends, but rather...
         .hire-button
           %button Want to Hire Us?

-...With some basic padding to give it some separation:
+CSS:

     /* Process
       -----------------------